VijayHYadav/Introduction-to-Entity-Framework-Core-6/README.md

 Because if there are pending migrations, then we only want to apply those migrations in that database.
 And the migrations that have already been applied in the database will not be applied a second time.

+>> dotnet ef migrations remove
+>> Remove-Migration
+It remove the latest migration we can pass some configuration to  it, but for now we're going to keep it simple.

 ===========================================================================

 Agenda